Upgrade and Reinstate Passenger Services on the Tottenham Line

 0 have signed.
 Let’s get to 1,500!

-There are also new cobalt, nickel and scandium mines opening at Fifield, (near Tullamore and Trundle) and there will be an immediate need for better transport options to get miners and other ancillary workers to and from work.
+There are also new cobalt, nickel and scandium mines opening at Fifield, (near Tullamore and Trundle) and there will be an immediate need for better transport options to get miners and other ancillary workers to and from work via those towns.
 And once these mines are in full production, there will no doubt be even more jobs available in all the towns along the Tottenham Line as new tech-mineral related industries, such as li-ion battery, electric car, fast train, aviation and space component production become established in the area.
-It is envisaged that these mines will have a 25 to 30 year life thus ensuring employment for decades to come.
-A passenger train is the most logical way to get all these workers to and from their destinations without causing even more chaos and deaths on our narrow, pot-holed, kangaroo-infested roads.
+And it is envisaged that these mines will have a 25 to 30 year life span thus ensuring employment and raw materials for decades to come.
+On top of all these new job opportunities, a series of recycling plants could easily be set up in a number of abandoned bulk storage facilities which lie dormant along the line in places like Albert, Trundle and Bogan Gate.
+A passenger train is the most logical way to get all these workers to and from these future work centres without causing even more chaos and deaths on our narrow, pot-holed, kangaroo-infested roads.

-On top of all these benefits, a whole new tourism market would open up, making it easier for International and Interstate visitors to experience the Central West in comfort, by rail.
+On top of all these benefits, a whole new tourism market would spring up, making it easier for International and Interstate visitors to experience the Central West in comfort, by rail.
 And these visitors would be spending their money in the towns along the Bogan Way instead of elsewhere.